AlainParadis/designschool/_topics/build-a-document.md

     Carefully set up your document with these settings.
 This is what your pages panel should look like.
   </figcaption>
   </figure>

-  ### CC Library

-  Create a Library called CG2 Build a Document.
-We'll store assets for this project here for re-use.

   ### Layers